2023 Best Value English Language & Literature Master's Degree Schools in New Hampshire

 Best New Hampshire Schools for Affordable Quality for a Master's in English Language & Literature

 Our analysis found University of New Hampshire - Main Campus to be the best value school for English language and literature students who want to pursue a master’s degree in New Hampshire.
-Located in the suburb of Durham, UNH is a public college with a fairly large student population.
+Located in the suburb of Durham, UNH is a public school with a fairly large student population.

 In addition to its best value ranking, and one of the reasons why the school is on the list, UNH is ranked #3 for overall quality for English language and literature in New Hampshire.